TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/PhpArchitecture/WorkingWithExceptions.rst

 Vendor\MyExt\Exception` for more specific exceptions.
 All of your exceptions should extend your extension-specific base exception.

-So, rule:
+So, as rule:
 As soon as multiple different specific exceptions are thrown within some extension, there should be a generic base exception within the extension that is not thrown itself, and the specific exceptions that are thrown then extend from this class.

 Typically, only the specific exceptions are caught however.
 In general, the inheritance hierarchy shouldn’t be